Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 >
 > Answer:

---- We did use config files for saving parameters for the model and the training of the model.
-When we ran the experiments then the parameters from the choosen config files was applied.
-We utilized the typer-module to easily conduct experiments from the command line in the following way: python src/healthy_vs_rotten/train.py ---
+---
+We used Hydra to configure our experiments, with parameters such as learning rate, batch size, and random seed assigned directly in the configuration files and scripts.
+The configuration files define all necessary hyperparameters for both training and model setup, ensuring consistency and ease of reproducibility.

+In our scripts, these parameters are loaded automatically using Hydra, eliminating the need for manual argument passing.
+To run an experiment, we simply execute the script:

-python src/healthy_vs_rotten/evaluate.py --batch_size=32.
+- python my_script.py

+Hydra ensures that the parameters in the configuration file are properly integrated into the script, allowing for easy management of experiment settings while keeping the workflow simple and reproducible.
+---

 ### Question 13